9 Best Hostels in Oaxaca City, Mexico (A Backpacker’s Guide)

 Its prime location on a quiet street places you just a 10-minute walk away from the Zócalo (Central Park) plus myriad historic sites, restaurants, and markets.

-A stay here means getting to be within easy reach of the top things to do in Oaxaca, but not too far from comfort.
+A stay here means being within easy reach of the top things to do in Oaxaca, but not too far from comfort.

 Based on your budget, you can choose from female-only dorm rooms, deluxe mixed rooms (with a reduced number of beds), or boutique-style private rooms.